Having a guarantor can be your spring board into the property market

 There are a number of good reasons for using a guarantor:

 - Can be perfect for first home buyers struggling to save

 - You want to avoid paying expensive LMI (lenders mortgage insurance)

 - You don’t have the required 5% in acceptable genuine savings.

 - Even with a deposit other costs like stamp duty and legal fees means there just isn’t enough money left to get you into your new home.

 Arranging a good loan with a guarantor is a complex task and you really must have professional advice – anyone who tells you otherwise lacks experience.
 You, your partner and your parents all have different expectations and so you want a product that is going to be the best solution for all concerned.
-Bank employees and some brokers only offer one solution where as we have several to choose from.
+Bank employees and some brokers only offer one solution where as there are several to choose from.

 Not all lenders accept guarantors and some lenders offer guarantees that are outrageously bad for your parent.

 It is vitally important that your parents realise the legal implications of being a guarantor and in fact most lenders insist that they obtain independent legal and financial advice.
-But before they call the lawyer please don’t hesitate to have your parents talk to Andrew, our Head Broker at Peach and a parent with personal experience as a guarantor he really understands all sides of this discussion.

 If you think a guarantee is no big deal then think again